 The president admitted that his approach to the Israeli-Palestinian conflict was misguided and in fact hampered the peace process instead of advancing it.
 Rozen links to an article in Spiegel, Germany’s leading opinion magazine, which declares that Obama “will have to fundamentally re-think his political course.”
 That is a bit of an overstatement, perhaps, for one lost Senate seat does not diminish the entire Democrats’ agenda.
 It is symptomatic however of a growing animosity toward the president and his party and a lack of foreign policy results is in part to blame.

 The administration got off to a decent start.
 It “strategically reassured” China rather than treating it like a future advisary.
-Still, Sino-American relations are shaky and China increasingly focuses on its own backyard, recently signing a free-trade agreement with ASEAN as some US commentators continue to cry havoc.
+Still, Sino-American relations are shaky and China increasingly focuses on its own backyard, recently signing a free-trade agreement with ASEAN as some American commentators continue to cry havoc.

 Lastly, in Afghanistan, the president initiated a surge reminiscent of the strategy that worked so well in Iraq, but Pakistan, although part of the administration’s thinking on the war, is a mess, increasingly plagued by terrorist attacks and goverment corruption.
 Moreover, Obama is torn between supporting Pakistan and deepening the American alliance with India.
 The latter is of far greater importance in the long run but he can’t have both.